-In 2016, the Partnership to Advance Cardiovascular Health (PACH) is launching with the mission of advancing public policies and practices that result in accelerated innovation and improved cardiovascular health for patients around the world.
+The Partnership to Advance Cardiovascular Health works to advance public policies and practices that result in accelerated innovation and improved cardiovascular health for heart patients around the world